5 min read

 Mudflap card application funnel on mobile

-I started by grounding the problem in usage data rather than assumptions.
-Using Amplitude analytics, I segmented our mobile traffic by device model and viewport distribution to understand real-world constraints.
-This allowed me to define a practical design target around the 375px logical width breakpoint, while excluding edge-case devices that represented <1% of total usage to avoid over-optimizing for statistical noise.
+Using Amplitude analytics, I segmented mobile traffic by device model and viewport distribution to understand real-world usage constraints.
+That let me define a practical design target: the 375px logical width breakpoint, covering the meaningful majority of our mobile users.
+Devices representing less than 1% of traffic were explicitly out of scope — over-optimizing for statistical noise would have diluted focus without returning value.

-From there, I audited ~70 user-facing views across the application, systematically evaluating layout, responsiveness, and content hierarchy at the 375px viewport.
-I identified recurring failure patterns—text truncation, misaligned components, and degraded visual hierarchy—that directly impacted readability and user flow.
+From there, I audited roughly 70 user-facing views, systematically evaluating layout, responsiveness, and content hierarchy at that viewport.
+The audit surfaced recurring failure patterns: text truncation, misaligned components, degraded visual hierarchy.
+These weren’t cosmetic — they sat directly in the path of user flow.

-I partnered with design to align on high-impact fixes and independently implemented frontend changes where appropriate, particularly in cases where iterative UI adjustments could be made safely without design debt.
-This included improving spacing systems, responsive breakpoints, and simplifying key interaction surfaces to reduce cognitive load on smaller screens.
+I partnered with design to align on high-impact fixes and independently implemented frontend changes where I could do so with creative license — improving spacing systems, responsive breakpoints, and simplifying key interaction surfaces to reduce cognitive load on smaller screens.

-To validate impact, I worked with the product and data teams to structure an A/B test, isolating the mobile experience changes against a control group.
-We measured downstream conversion metrics and confirmed an 8% lift in conversion attributable to the improved mobile UX.
+To validate impact, I worked with product and data to structure an A/B test, isolating the mobile experience changes against a control group.
+We measured downstream conversion metrics and confirmed a significant lift attributable to the improved mobile UX.

 Chapter 2: Performance